theme-next/theme-next.org/source/docs/getting-started/data-files.md

 {% note info %}
 If there are any new options in new releases, you just need to copy those options from {% label primary@theme config file %}, paste into `hexo/source/_data/next.yml` and set their values to whatever you want.
 {% endnote %}

+{% note warning %}
+This method relies on Hexo [Data files](https://hexo.io/docs/data-files.html).
+Because Data files is introduced in Hexo 3, so you need upgrade Hexo to 3.0 (or above) to use this feature.
+{% endnote %}

 **Usage**